 Arborvitae Evergreen Shrubs and Hedges

-Arborvitaes are extremely popular with American gardeners, and it's easy to see why.
+Arborvitaes (Thuja spp.) are extremely popular with American gardeners, and it's easy to see why.
 These shrubs require very little care and have beautiful evergreen leaves that come in many different hues.
-One of the more popular varieties is the dwarf golden arborvitae (Thuja orientalis 'Aurea Nana'), which keeps its attractive greenish-gold color all year.
+One of the more popular cultivars is the dwarf golden arborvitae (Thuja orientalis 'Aurea Nana,' USDA zones 6-9), which keeps its attractive greenish-gold color all year.

 Dwarf golden arborvitaes reach heights of 4 to 6 feet and grow to be 3 to 5 feet wide.
 They make excellent hedges and keep their conical shape well without trimming or pruning.
-Grown in USDA hardiness zones 6 through 9, dwarf golden arborvitaes require full or partial sun and like well-drained soil.
+Dwarf golden arborvitaes require full or partial sun and like well-drained soil.

-The fire chief globe arborvitae (Thuja occidentalis 'Congabe') is another arborvitae variety worth considering.
+The Fire Chief™ globe arborvitae (Thuja occidentalis 'Congabe,' USDA zones 5-8) is another arborvitae cultivar worth considering.
 Like the dwarf golden arborvitae, the fire chief globe arborvitae grows into a pleasing round shape without any trimming or pruning.
-Found in USDA zones 5 through 8, this small evergreen shrub boasts bright golden and red leaves during the fall and winter.
+This small evergreen shrub boasts bright golden and red leaves during the fall and winter.

 This slow grower will reach a mature height of 2 feet, but it will take about 10 years to get there.
 Mature fire chief globe arborvitaes reach a diameter of about 4 feet.
 These plants make nice low hedges and work very well in rock gardens.
 You can also use them as border plants.